brian-team/brian2tools/docs_sphinx/user/mdexporter.rst

 This is the user documentation of `~brian2tools.mdexport` package, that provides functionality to describe Brian2 models in Markdown.
 The markdown description provides human-readable information of Brian components defined.
-In background, the exporter uses the :doc:`baseexporter_user` to collect information from the run time and expand them to markdown strings.
+In background, the exporter uses the :doc:`baseexporter` to collect information from the run time and expand them to markdown strings.

 .. contents::